Inspiration

 |---|---|---|---|---|

-| Title quality | Judgment | 0.667 | 0.857 | 3 false positives — down from 87 |
+| Title quality | Judgment (tacit) | 0.667 | 0.857 | 3 false positives — down from 87 |

-| Label correctness | Mechanical | 0.500 | 0.800 | "is a type:: label present?" |
+| Label correctness | Mechanical | 0.500 | 0.800 | Reframed to "is a type:: label present?" — the honest number, not a flattering one |

-| Test coverage | Structural | — | — | correctly silent — 0 violations in the holdout |
+| Test coverage | Structural | — | — | Correctly silent — 0 structural violations in the 96-MR holdout |

-| Tier | Example | What it needs | Where it belongs |
+| Tier | Example | What it actually needs | Where it belongs |

 |---|---|---|---|

-| Mechanical | Is a type:: label present? |
+| Mechanical (explicit) | Is a type:: label present? |

-A set intersection — the LLM adds variance, not accuracy | Graduates to CI |
+A set intersection — the LLM adds variance, not accuracy | Graduates into CI |

-| Structural | Does new code have a test file? | Repository context — tool augmentation (the file-tree fetch that beat every prompt) | Agent + tools |
+| Structural | Does new code have a test file? | Repository context — tool augmentation, not prompt engineering (the file-tree injection that beat every prompt rewrite) | Agent + tools |

-| Judgment (tacit) | Is this title changelog-quality? | Irreducibly subjective reasoning | The LLM — where the ≈29× lives |
+| Judgment (tacit) | Is this title changelog-quality? | Irreducibly subjective reasoning — humans argue the borderline cases too | The LLM — where the ≈29× lives |

-The payoff is a cost curve that bends down: as mechanical conventions are identified, they graduate out of the model into CI rules, so per-review cost falls as a project matures.
-The strongest-mined convention — the styleguide, 14 MRs — is one Lore deliberately keeps silent, because it's mechanical.
-The tiers run explicit to tacit: what can be codified graduates to CI; what can't is exactly where Lore earns its keep.
+The payoff is a cost curve that bends down: as mechanical conventions are identified, they graduate out of the model and into CI rules, so per-review LLM cost falls as a project matures.
+The agent's deepest judgment isn't whether a convention is violated — it's which tier a convention belongs to.
+The strongest-mined convention in our corpus — documentation styleguide, appearing on 14 MRs across five years — is one Lore deliberately keeps silent, because it's mechanical.
+The mining proved the rule exists; the tier framework proved it doesn't need the LLM.

 ┌──────────┐ webhook ┌─────────────────────────────┐